-Sustainability is coming to the forefront of building design and heating as pressure is put on housebuilders to deliver large quantities of homes whilst keeping their energy efficiency and environmental impact to a minimum.
+Sustainability is coming to the forefront of building design and heating as pressure grows for housebuilders to deliver large quantities of homes whilst keeping their energy efficiency and environmental impact to a minimum.

-More than ever before, homeowners are insulating their houses further and they’re choosing to switch to sustainable alternatives to gas and electric heating.
+More than ever before, homeowners are insulating their houses further.
+Now they’re choosing to switch to sustainable alternatives to gas and electric heating.

 As a result, air source heat pumps and ground source heat pumps are becoming the go-to choice to provide sustainable heat for carbon-conscious homes.